TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 ..
 Todo: Interfaces are currently not in the inventory of t3api.
     We should reference them, as soon as they are inside.
 Xavier already rendered them, but I didn't get the url running for latest.
+    We also should ref all code to the API.

 .. include:: ../Includes.txt
 .. _extbase_reference: